-In 2014, President Robert J. Zimmer and then-Provost Eric Isaacs appointed a committee of University faculty to articulate “the University’s overarching commitment to free, robust, and uninhibited debate.”
+In 2014, President Robert J. Zimmer and Provost Eric Isaacs appointed a committee of University faculty to articulate “the University’s overarching commitment to free, robust, and uninhibited debate.”
 The resulting “Chicago Principles” have since been adopted by universities and colleges across the country.

 Free Expression: A University of Chicago Core Value

 An education that fosters free expression empowers students to engage with challenging ideas – in college and throughout their lives.
 This video provides an overview of the Chicago Principles and the University of Chicago’s commitment to free expression in a setting of diverse perspectives.